CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.UI.Controls/readme.txt

 ﻿Thanks for installing the Windows Community Toolkit Controls NuGet package!

-This is a meta-package made up of various Windows Community Toolkit packages to make it easy and convenient for you to use the controls.
-You also have the option to only use packages you need which can help optimize the size of your package once you are ready to ship.
+This is a meta-package made up of various Windows Community Toolkit packages.
+It is for your ease and convenience to use all of the controls available!

+You also have the option to only use packages you need which can help optimize the size of your application once you are ready to ship.
 Visit https://aka.ms/wct/optimize to learn more.

-You can find out more about the Windows Community Toolkit at https://aka.ms/windowstoolkit Or even try our controls in our sample app at https://aka.ms/windowstoolkitapp Docs are availabe here: https://aka.ms/windowstoolkitdocs
+You can find out more about the Windows Community Toolkit at https://aka.ms/windowstoolkit Or even try our controls in our sample app at https://aka.ms/windowstoolkitapp Docs are available here: https://aka.ms/windowstoolkitdocs

+The Windows Community Toolkit is made possible by our developer community!
+Every contribution made to the Toolkit helps everyone, to learn how to contribute visit https://aka.ms/wct/wiki

 ----